Axial-SQL/AxialSqlTools/README.md

-# Axial SQL Tools | SQL Server Management Studio 18/19/20 Productivity Addin
+# Axial SQL Tools | SQL Server Management Studio 20 Productivity Addin

 As an engineer with over two decades of experience in SQL Server, I've encountered my fair share of inefficiencies and limitations within SSMS.
 Motivated by these challenges, I started developing the SSMS extension back in 2016.
-This repository represents the third iteration of my work, tailored specifically for SSMS 18, 19 and 20.
+This repository represents the third iteration of my work, tailored specifically for SSMS 18 (no longer supported), 19 (no longer supported) and 20.
 This project is a personal endeavor to solve the issues I've faced, but I would like to incorporate valuable community feedback and ideas as well.

 While I recognize that this extension may overlap with existing tools, both free and paid, my passion lies in coding and tackling problems in my own unique way.
 The aim isn't to overshadow other solutions but to provide a complementary tool that addresses gaps and simplifies processes for engineers like myself.